iotaledger/identity.rs/bindings/wasm/docs/api-reference.md

 Regardless of which options are passed the following conditions must be met in order for a verification attempt to take place.
 - The JWS must be encoded according to the JWS compact serialization.
-- The `kid` value in the protected header must be an identifier of a verification method in this DID document.
+- The `kid` value in the protected header must be an identifier of a verification method in this DID document, or set explicitly in the `options`.

 **Kind**: instance method of [<code>CoreDocument</code>](#CoreDocument)